'Prayer in C' remix tops British music charts

 "Maps", the lead single from Maroon 5's upcoming album, charted in second place to push last week's number one "Lovers on the Sun" by David Guetta into third spot.
 Taylor Swift's "Shake it Off" held onto fourth place while "Am I Wrong" by Nico and Vinz completed the top five.

-British sing-songwriter Kate Bush's first live show in more than 35 years prompted a surge in sales for her back-catalog, pushing eight of her albums into the top 40 - more than any other female has had before in Britain, and only four behind Elvis Presley's record of 12.
+British sing-songwriter Kate Bush's first live show in more than 35 years prompted a surge in sales for her back-catalogue, pushing eight of her albums into the top 40 - more than any other female has had before in Britain, and only four behind Elvis Presley's record of 12.
+[ID:nL5N0QW3YN]

 Rock duo Royal Blood scored an album chart number one with their self-titled new release, selling 66,000 copies last week.
 Ed Sheeran continued his long run in the top five, charting in second place with "X", ahead of Ariana Grande's "My Everything".